-We intend to apply to have our units, Class A ordinary shares, warrants and rights listed on Nasdaq under the symbols "ATAKU," "ATAKW," and "ATAKR respectively.
+We intend to apply to have our units, Class A ordinary shares, warrants and rights listed on Nasdaq under the symbols "ATAKU," "ATAK," "ATAKW," and "ATAKR respectively.
 If approved for listing, we anticipate that our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
-Following the date the ordinary shares, warrants and rights are eligible to trade separately, we anticipate that the Class A ordinary shares, warrants and rights will be listed separately and as a unit on Nasdaq.
+Following the date the ordinary shares, warrants and rights are eligible to trade separately, we anticipate that the Class A ordinary shares, warrants and rights are eligible to trade separately, we anticipate that the Class A ordinary shares, warrants and rights will be listed separately and as a unit on Nasdaq.